You’ve developed a long-term marketing strategy for your brand, set up the copy on your website, and produced months worth of articles.

 You can’t tell your high-performing content from your mediocre content.

 You also can’t tell what’s working and what’s not working.
 You’re not sure which articles have gotten the most page visits and resulted in the highest conversion rates.
 And you’re unclear on how users found your content in the first place.

 Thankfully, we’re here to help you find a solution to your problem.
 It’s called a content audit.

 In this article, we’ll take a look at what a content audit is and show how you can use one to spruce up your content.

 A content marketing audit describes the process of gathering and analyzing website assets like articles, landing pages, and blog content.

-It’s an honest look at what content performs well, what’s missing, and how you can improve your content and SEO strategy going forward.
+According to a top SaaS SEO agency, content audit is an honest look at what content performs well, what’s missing, and how you can improve your content and SEO strategy going forward.